-These revised algorithms were transitioned to operations at the National Hurricane Center/ Tropical Prediction Center (NHC/TPC) during 2005, where they will provide objective, and independent TC intensity estimates.
+These revised algorithms were introduced to operations at the National Hurricane Center/Tropical Prediction Center (NHC/TPC) during 2005, where they will provide objective and independent TC intensity estimates.
 The results generated at NHC will be provided to all U.S. operational tropical cyclone forecast centers using data from the NOAA-15, -16, and -18 satellites.
-Currently, there are no plans to revise these algorithms further using AMSU data.
-However, a new NOAA satellite system, NPOESS (National Polar-orbiting Operational Environmental Satellite System), is slated for launch in 2009.
-On NPOESS will be the Cross-track Infrared Sounder (CrIS) and the Advanced Technology Microwave Sounder (ATMS).
+There are no current plans to revise these algorithms further using AMSU data.
+However, a new NOAA satellite system, the National Polar-orbiting Operational Environmental Satellite System (NPOESS), is slated for launch in 2009.
+On NPOESS will be the Cross-Track Infrared Sounder (CrIS) and the Advanced Technology Microwave Sounder (ATMS).
 Denoted jointly as CrIMSS, this sensor suite will provide global profiles of temperature, moisture, and pressure, which could be used for future TC applications.

-Acknowledgements.
+Acknowledgments.
+The authors thank the two anonymous reviewers for their helpful comments and suggestions.
 This research was funded by NOAA Grant NA17RJ1228.
-Views, opinions, and findings in this paper are those of the authors and should not be construed as an official NOAA and/or U.S. Government position, policy, or decision.
+Views, opinions, and findings in this paper are those of the authors and should not be construed as an official NOAA and/or U.S. government position, policy, or decision.